-Plaxen & Adler, P.A., understands what the long-term repercussions of a serious car accident might be.
-For 30 years, our car accident attorneys have represented clients in Baltimore, Columbia and throughout Maryland in trials and in negotiations.
+Plaxen Adler Muncy, P.A., understands what the long-term repercussions of a serious car accident might be.
+For 35 years, our auto accident attorneys have represented clients in Baltimore, Columbia and throughout Maryland in trials and in negotiations.
 We know what kind of future you might face without support; let us help you protect yourself and your family.

 Common types of car accidents

 Whether you are navigating city traffic in Baltimore or Silver Spring, driving through town in Columbia or traveling on any of Maryland’s local roads or highways, your risk of an accident increases with every other car you encounter.
-At Plaxen & Adler, P.A., our attorneys routinely represent people who have been hurt in:
+At Plaxen Adler Muncy, P.A., our attorneys routinely represent people who have been hurt in:

 - Rear-end collisions.
 A rear-end collision occurs when your car is hit from behind by another vehicle.
 These are the most common car accidents and are likely to occur if you are stuck in traffic or if a distracted driver does not notice that you have stopped at a light, stop sign or crosswalk.
 You may sustain injuries such as whiplash, or a traumatic brain injury if your head hits the dashboard or air bag with too much force.